 Macular degeneration is one of the most common causes of vision loss among Americans today.
 At Negrey Eye Associates, Michael Negrey, MD, can diagnose macular degeneration in the early stages, and then prevent its progression.
-Learn more about macular degeneration and how you can save your eyesight by calling either of the two offices in Havertown or Media, Pennsylvania, now.
+Learn more about macular degeneration and how you can save your eyesight by calling the office in Havertown, Pennsylvania, now.

 Age-related macular degeneration (AMD) is a serious eye disease in which a specific part of your retina, the macula, breaks down.
 The macula allows for sharp, straight-ahead (central) vision, so you need a healthy macula to read, drive, and discern small details.